 If we are honest, parents’ evenings are broken.
 Waiting hours for brief conversations is not a constructive use of anyone's time and is ill-suited to communicating an entire academic year and the future ahead.
 Giving parents and teachers a time to communicate is paramount, but what if we could do better?
 What if we could look at not only how we go about managing them, but also what we use them for?

-Many schools turned to online parents' evenings this year, as they look for ways to engage parents whilst they cannot physically be in school.
-The good news is that these schools, and parents, have discovered that this can actually be a positive development.
-Technology has made the booking of available slots much easier for everyone involved, whilst the option of attending the meeting remotely has meant that parents are more likely to attend as it doesn’t require them to lose an entire evening in a draughty school hall.
+Many schools turned to online parents' evenings in the wake of the pandemic.
+The good news is that these schools, and parents, discovered that meeting online rather than in a draughty school hall was a positive development.
+Technology made the booking of available slots much easier for everyone involved, whilst the option of attending the meeting remotely meant that parents were more likely to attend as it didn't require them to lose an entire evening just to squeeze in a few rushed conversations.

 The unexpected benefits of virtual parents’ evenings